Terminator 3: Rise Of The Machines | 2003

 But when he feels the need for drugs, he heads way north, to the San Fernando Valley.
 The ‘Emery Animal Hospital’, and the adjoining ‘United Rentals’ branch, were sets built on the 7500 block of Foothill Boulevard, Sunland, close to the filming locations for much of Christopher Nolan’s Memento.

-The road chase with the giant crane, though, is back downtown, roaring north from Boyle Heights, across the Sixth Street Bridge (seen in S.W.A.T. and beneath which the T-1000 appeared in Terminator 2).
+The road chase with the giant crane, though, is back downtown, roaring north from Boyle Heights, across the Sixth Street Bridge (seen in S.W.A.T. and beneath which the T-1000 appeared in Terminator 2, but since demolished).
 The spectacular destruction is a dizzying mix of CGI, real streets in the industrial area east of downtown, and a street set built at the old – recently demolished – Rockwell Defense Plant, at Bellflower and Imperial Highway in Downey, where sets for Spider-Man were constructed.
 The film’s ‘Skynet’ complex was also built.

 The stash of guns is discovered in Sarah Connor’s coffin at the mausoleum in Rose Hills Cemetery, 3888 Workman Mill Road, Whittier, southeast of LA, but the subsequent hearse chase was filmed in that reliable old standby, LA’s Griffith Park, before moving on to Antelope Valley, north of the city.